Consumer advice Business advice What we do Contact us Trading Standards Enquiries

 - Fair trading – preventing traders from acting unfairly against buyers, including unfair contract terms and the restriction of consumers’ rights.
 Other Fair Trading topics include:

 - Pricing – most goods on display for sale must be priced, special rules apply when dealing with sales.
 Find specific advice on unfair delivery charges here.

 - Consumer credit – specific requirements relate to advertising, authorisation and documentation.
 For further information on credit authorisation, please visit the Financial Conduct Authority website – Authorisation to provide Consumer Credit.

 - Consumer protection – a general ban on unfair trading means that traders must act in a way that enables the average customer to make free and informed purchasing decisions.
 It also outlaws aggressive sales techniques and bans a number of unfair practices that might misinform or mislead consumers.
-Further information in relation to bogus workmen and scams is available, or contact Citizens Advice Consumer Service for further information on consumer protection generally.
+Further information in relation to bogus workmen and scams is available, or contact Advice Direct Scotland for further information on consumer protection generally.